 The Limoneira Company Retirement Plan (the "Plan") is a noncontributory, defined benefit, single employer pension plan, which provides retirement benefits for all eligible employees of the Company.
 Benefits paid by the Plan are calculated based on years of service, highest five-year average earnings, primary Social Security benefit and retirement age.
 Effective June 2004, the Company froze the Plan and no additional benefits accrued to participants subsequent to that date.
 The Plan is administered by City National Bank and Mercer Human Resource Consulting.

 The Plan is funded consistent with the funding requirements of federal law and regulations.
-There were funding contributions of \$27,000 and \$107,000 during the three months ended January 31, 2013 and 2012, respectively.
+There were funding contributions of zero and \$27,000 during the three months ended January 31, 2014 and 2013, respectively.